wtsi-hgi/hgi-vault/doc/design.md

 logs will be appended to a `.audit` file that exists in the root of the respective vault.
 The persisted log messages will be amended with the username of whoever invoked the batch process.

-### Test Driven Development

-Test cases for any new functionality must be written upfront, where functionality and interfaces will be [defined later](#detail).
-Tests must cover the Cartesian product of all options and, where external state is required, this must be specified upfront (again, [defined later](#detail)) and cover all expected (per design) eventualities.
-The test suite may be amended and altered afterwards to conform to unexpected implementation details required for certification.

-The Cartesian product of options has the potential of making the test space very large.
-To therefore avoid intractability, options ought to be constrained in both quantity and type.
-This will have the consequential benefit of reducing cyclomatic complexity.

 ### Detail